 Hours: 10 a.m. – 5 p.m. daily (June-Sept 4th)

 Admission: $10 for adults, $9 for seniors 65 and older, $7 for children 6-18, children under 6 are free.

 3229 NW Pittock Dr.

-The Lan Su Chinese Garden is worth a visit any time of the year.
-The gorgeous landscaping and Chinese architecture is visually enticing and the storytelling and art demonstrations will keep the kids engaged.
-Make sure to stop by the Teahouse inside the Tower of Cosmic Reflections.
-Guests are served tea in the “classic style” with small dishes to enhance the flavor of the tea.
+The Lan Su Chinese Garden is one of Portland’s most prized areas with a number of stunningly landscaped gardens that are guaranteed to thrill both the young and old.
+Make your way through the Courtyard of Tranquility for some quiet time, head to the Terrace for a taste of what it would be like to live as a hermit in the mountains and don’t skip over the Fish Pavilion.
+You can even grab a spot of tea at the Teahouse inside the Tower of Cosmic Reflections where guests are served tea in the “classic style” with small dishes to enhance the flavor of the tea.
 There is metered parking surrounding the garden and the bus and light rail both have stops nearby.

 Lan Su Chinese Garden

 Hours: 10 a.m. – 7 p.m. daily (March-October)